-A. RULE 1 Marital Property
+A. RULE 1 Marital Property is Either Separate or Community

 Property owned by a spouse is marital property.
-Marital property is either separate property or community property, or a mixture of the two.1 Property not owned by a spouse is not marital property, and is neither separate nor community property.2 when a party first has a right of claim to the property by virtue of which title is finally vested.6
+Marital property is either wife's separate property, husband's separate property, community property, or a mixture of these.
+Property not owned by a spouse is not marital property, and is neither separate nor community property.

-B. RULE 2 Inception of Title
+B. RULE 2 Separate Property